Skip to content

 """

-# Resolve sequence
+# 1. Resolve multi-chain sequence topology

-if "-" in sequence_str:
+if "-" in c_str:

-raw_parts = [s.strip().upper() for s in sequence_str.split("-") if s.strip()]
+raw_parts = [s.strip().upper() for s in c_str.split("-") if s.strip()]

 resolved = []